Search across 18 country guides, eco articles, photography, and travel resources.

 Asia

-Why Visit India
+Why Visit India?

 India is visually overwhelming in the best possible way — a country where colour, texture, light, and human activity combine at an intensity that exists nowhere else.
 Kerala in particular is a photographer's paradise: the backwater canals of Alleppey where houseboats drift through palm-fringed waterways, the cliff-top beaches of Varkala where the light off the Arabian Sea turns golden and soft, the kathakali dance performances in Kochi with their extraordinary makeup and expression, and the ancient spice markets of Fort Kochi.
 This is a corner of India that rewards slow travel and the patience to let scenes develop naturally.